radiocosmology/alpenhorn/demo/demo-script.md

 ### Starting up the second and third nodes

 Before being able to transfer files, we need to create somewhere to transfer them to.
-We'll start by creating the second storage nodes, on the second host:
+We'll start by creating the second storage node on the second host:

 ```
 alpenhorn node create demo_storage2 --create-group --root=/data --host=alpen2